 Due to BPA concerns, GSI Outdoors has ceased to use virtually unbreakable Lexan polycarbonate in its tableware and food storage products.
 Rather than allowing old product and materials to end up in a landfill, GSI Outdoors has landed on the perfect solution by recycling the Lexan and unveiling the Cathole Trowel, a durable backcountry tool.
 Serrated edges make for easy digging even in the most stubborn soil.

 GSI Outdoors is donating 1% of the sales of the Cathole Trowel to Leave No Trace, an organization dedicated to the responsible enjoyment and active stewardship of the outdoors.
 Leave No Trace usage guidelines are molded into the back of each Cathole Trowel.
+NOTE: Due to the use of recycled content, colors may vary slightly.

 - Recycled polycarbonate construction